 In our email journeys we use 5 different email seasons, each having its own set of episodes.

 In this process we want to build habit, if the leads have not purchased yet.
-As most habits are formed in 21-days, we want to get the leads use to our brand and build mind share with them, getting them to engage with our content in a fun way, not sales way.
+As most habits are formed in 21-days, we want to get the leads used to our brand and build mind share with them.
+Getting them to engage with our content in a fun way, not sales way.
 After the 21-days our last email, known as email 21 will be sales orientated.

-If we have not made a sale in the first 21-days, we place all leads on a nurturing journey that keeps adding value and positions our brand as the leading experts in our field of business.
+If we have not made a sale in the first 21-days, we place all leads on a nurturing journey.
+This keeps adding value, and positions our brand as the leading experts in our field of business.
 We also introduce a sales email every 30-days in this process.

-Over the next 180-days we keep repeating the 90-day season, but we add in some special email blast campaigns with special offers.
-We will only send out the email blasts on a selected day of the month, most times this day will fall on pay day, depending on which country your audience is located in.
+Over the next 180-days we keep repeating the 90-day season.
+However we add in some special email blast campaigns with special offers.
+We will only send out the email blasts on a selected day of the month.
+Most times this day will fall on pay day, depending on which country your audience is located in.

 And lastly, our 365-day season

 After the first 180-days, the chance of these leads ever becoming customers are low.
-So, we will push the last season of this journey into a direction of brand awareness, helping our leads to spread the word on what we do, and can do for other people out there in the industry.
-We will still offer a sales email to them every 30-days, as you will never know when someone might just take you up on your over, even if it’s months or years down the line.
+So, we will push the last season of this journey into a direction of brand awareness.
+Therefore, helping our leads to spread the word on what we do.
+Also what we can do for other people out there in the industry.
+We will still offer a sales email to them every 30-days.
+One will never know when someone might just take you up on your over, even if it’s months or years down the line.

 Each season will end for a lead if for example a purchasing action was taken.
 All leads that convert into customers need a dedicated email journey known as a buyer’s journey.
 This is a blog for a different day.

-As you can see a number of different seasons from 7-days all the way to 365-days was strategically designed, and each season has a number of episodes that have a different end goal in mind, but still works towards one main goal and that is to create engagement, and qualify the leads, and eventually try and convert the leads from cold to hot, and then customers.
+As you can see a number of different seasons from 7-days all the way to 365-days was strategically designed.
+Each season has a number of episodes that have a different end goal in mind, but still works towards one main goal.
+Hence which is to create engagement, and qualify the leads.
+Thereafter, eventually try and convert the leads from cold to hot, and then customers.